Yan9564/NMFAD/README.md

 - framework_gnmf.py : the benchmark GNMF method
 - framework_lfnmf.py : the benchmark LFNMF method
 - framework_pgnmf.py : the proposed PGNMF method
+- main_experiment_WBC.py : experiment based on WBC.xlsx dataset, and the results are presented in Figure 1 in the paper.